familyjs/jigra-plugins/CONTRIBUTING.md

 #### `npm run set-jigra-version "<version>"`

 This script is for setting the version (or version range) of Jigra packages in each plugin's `package.json`.
-It will also run `lerna bootstrap` for you.

 #### `npm run toggle-local`

 > :memo: Requires [Jigra](https://github.com/familyjs/jigra/) to be cloned in a sibling directory.

 This script is for switching between Jigra packages from npm and Jigra packages installed locally.
-It will also run `lerna bootstrap` for you.

 > If you get npm errors, you can try installing from scratch:
 >